Popular Stores

 The average American drives 13,476 miles per year.
 A car consumes about 30kWh of power for every 100 miles traveled on average, resulting in a total usage of 4,042.8 kWh over a year.

 The average electricity rate in the US is around 16 cents per kWh, but at Electrify America, high-speed charging costs 41 cents per kWh.
 Some Tesla Superchargers are charging as much as 50 cents per kWh.
-You can save $1,010.7 if you charge your electric vehicle at home instead of a high-speed charging.
+You can save $1,010.7 if you charge your electric vehicle at home instead of high-speed charging.
 By using a home electric vehicle charger during off-peak hours, you could save two-thirds of the time and $181.93 to $343.64 of electricity each year, resulting in potential total savings of $1,192.63 annually.

 The total cost of an electric vehicle charger at home, including both the product and the labor, ranges from $528 to $1,317, with the national average being $923.
 You will be able to recoup this investment within a year.